anjikadali/weather-report/README.md

 # React + Vite

+how to run the code in vs code first download the project in vs code open terminal
+>npm install
+>

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: